 Anxiety and depression are some of the most common and uncomfortable emotions that we can experience.
 Stress and overwhelm seems to be the new normal in our busy world.
 The good news is there are lots of strategies you can try to feel better.
 Counselling can help you recover motivation, perspective, and joy that you once had in your life.

-If you are struggling with an executive function disorder such as ADHD, I can teach you skills to improve on your areas of weaknesses and use your strengths to their full potential.
+If you are struggling with an executive function disorder such as ADHD, there are many skills to help strengthen weaknesses, increase focus and concentration and regulate emotions.

 Do you experience strain with a loved one in your family?
 Do you have a child who refuses to get help?
-Family therapy can help reduce strain, make sense of difficult dynamics and emotions and help members communicate needs and feel closer to each other.
+Family therapy can improve relationships, make sense of difficult dynamics and help members communicate needs and feel closer to each other.

-I am also very experienced with LGBTQ2S populations and diverse relationship forms.
+We are also extensively experienced with LGBTQ2S populations and diverse relationship forms.

 Young people require a specialized approach in therapy to foster trust and build connection in order to move forward in healthy ways in their lives.
 Counselling drawing from models such as cognitive behaviour therapy, dialectical behaviour therapy and motivational interviewing supports young people to improve their mental health and associated behaviours such as addiction, eating disorders, emotional outbursts and trauma responses.